Jett Hayward

 Jett Hayward (born (22 April 1997) is an American rugby union player.
-She plays for the United States internationally and for Life West Gladiatrix in the WPL.
+She plays for the United States internationally and for Matatū in the Super Rugby Aupiki competition.
+She has played for Life West Gladiatrix in the WPL.
+She represented the U.S. at the delayed 2021 Rugby World Cup.

+Early career

 Hayward is a Program Coordinator & Special Projects Associate at Stanford Impact Labs.
 She attended Stanford University where she began her rugby; she graduated in 2019 with a bachelor's degree in International Relations.

+Rugby career

 Hayward was selected in the Eagles squad for the delayed 2021 Rugby World Cup in New Zealand.

+In 2023, She was named in the Eagles traveling squad for their test against Spain, and for the 2023 Pacific Four Series.
+She made her test debut for the Eagles against Spain in Madrid.

+She played for Tasman Mako in the Farah Palmer Cup in 2024.

+In 2025, Hayward joined New Zealand club, Matatū, in the Super Rugby Aupiki competition.
+On the 1st of March she made her Super Rugby Aupiki debut from off the bench in their match against Chiefs Manawa.